Lake Wakatipu: Film

 Lake Wakatipu doubled as the Scottish Loch Ness in the 2007 film The Water Horse: Legend of the Deep.

 The lake was a backdrop for several scenes in The Lord of the Rings: The Fellowship of the Ring, including Amon Hen.

 Television

-Lake Wakatipu is the eponymous lake in the murder mystery television series Top of the Lake (2013).
+Lake Wakatipu is the titular lake in the murder mystery television series Top of the Lake (2013).

 Sports

 Swimming

 The first person to swim the length of the lake was Ben Campbell-Macdonald in 2012.
 The 81 km solo wetsuit swim from Kingston on the lake's southern point to Glenorchy took 18.5 hours.